 Elderly patients might be contraindicated from receiving many forms of surgery, due to advanced age and generally poor health.
 Likewise, obese patients might present heightened risks for complications during surgical treatment, so some might not be ideal candidates for operative interventions.

-Compression Fracture Spinal Stenosis Summary
+Compression Fracture Can Rarely Cause Spinal Stenosis

 Since spinal stenosis is already a significant problem for many elderly patients, the occurrence of even a relatively mild compression fracture can create dramatic canal narrowing expressions in a very short time frame, often necessitating emergency treatment.